katzwebservices/Wunderground/readme.md

 We'd love your assistance in helping to translate the plugin. __[Submit your translations here](https://www.transifex.com/projects/p/wunderground/)__.

+### Using your own templates
+If you want to use your own template:

+* Create a directory in your theme named `wunderground` - the path will look like: `wp-content/themes/your-theme/wunderground/`
+* Go to the Wunderground plugin directory (`wp-content/wunderground/templates/`)
+* Copy the files you want to change into the `wunderground` directory you created
+* Modify the files

+The template uses the [Twig template engine](http://twig.sensiolabs.org) to access the data.
+This helps keep the plugin secure.

+If you want to have the files located in another place, you can use the `wunderground_template_paths` filter to modify the paths checked.
+[See template.php](https://github.com/katzwebservices/Wunderground/blob/master/template.php#L30) for the code.

 *Weather Underground is a registered trademark of The Weather Channel, LLC. both in the United States and internationally.
 The Weather Underground Logo is a trademark of Weather Underground, LLC.*